bang75/PbSlider/README.md

 # PbSlider
-A solid and humble responsive javascript slider.
+A solid, humble and responsive javascript slider.